tildeleb/cuckoo/README.md

 Example of a Pathological Case
 ------------------------------
-In the following example a cuckoo hash is constructed and 1 million trials are run doing inserts/verify/delete..
-In all but a single case the cuckoo hash was able to achieve a load factor of 1.0, which means that the table was completely full with no collisions.
-In the single case that failed only a single insert, the final insert, could not be completed.
+In the following example a 4 table x 11 buckets x 8 slot cuckoo hash is constructed and 1 million trials are run doing inserts/verify/delete..
+In all but a single case the CHT was able to achieve a perfect load factor of 1.0, which means that the table was completely filled.
+In the single case that failed, only a single insert, the final insert, could not be completed.
 This defines life with a cuckoo table.

-If the single failure makes you unhappy I suggest you change the number of slots from 8 to 16 and see how many trials it takes to find a failure.
+If the single failure makes you unhappy I suggest you change the number of slots from 8 to 16 and investigate how many trials it takes to find a failure.

 	leb@hula:~/gotest/src/leb/cuckoo/example % time ./example -t 4 -b 11 -s 8 -nt=1000000 -flf=1.0 -lf=10 -dg -rb=true
 	trials: size=8 kbytes